What About Us? (Brandy song): Release

 AOL Music hosted the exclusive global premiere of "What About Us?", starting January 2, 2002.
-The full song with a special recorded introduction from Norwood was first made available for streaming on demand on the AOL service First Listen, across AOL's Web Properties including Netscape, AIM, ICQ and CompuServe, as well as on its international services in Argentina, Australia, Brazil, Canada, France, Germany, Japan, Mexico, and the United Kingdom.
+The full song with a special recorded introduction from Brandy was first made available for streaming on demand on the AOL service First Listen, across AOL's Web Properties including Netscape, AIM, ICQ and CompuServe, as well as on its international services in Argentina, Australia, Brazil, Canada, France, Germany, Japan, Mexico, and the United Kingdom.
 The song was streamed over 750,000 times in one day.

 "What About Us?" was remixed by several producers and DJs, also spawning respective versions with rappers Nas and Joe Budden.
 The Simon Vegas Remix was played on radios and television instead of the original version in some countries, including Austria, Germany and Switzerland.